viraxor/webdriver-torso/README.md

 * Ctrl+S - saves a Webdriver Torso image.
 * Ctrl+Shift+S - saves a Webdriver Torso image as a file you specified.
 ## Libraries you need
 You need to install a library called pillow.
-You can install it from Command Prompt using ```py -m pip install pillow```.
+You can install it from Command Prompt using ```python -m pip install pillow```.